typelevel/typelevel.github.com/_posts/2013-10-12-spires-ops-macros.md

 object allocation) will cause generic code to be slower than its direct equivalent.

 Efficient, generic numeric programming is Spire's raison d'être.
-The following post explains how we use macros to remove unnecessary object instantiations at compile-time, and how you can too.
+We have developed a set of Ops macros to avoid unnecessary object instantiations at compile-time.
+This post explains how, and illustrates how you can use these macros in your code!

 How implicit operators on type classes usually work
 ---------------------------------------------------